rafaelwang112/COVID19-Multi-Epitope-Vaccine-Optimization/README.md

 Program Summary:
-In this program (main.py), I use numerical descriptions based on biochemical properties alongside ACC as the features for a machine learning algorithm.
+I use numerical descriptions based on biochemical properties alongside ACC as the features for a machine learning algorithm.
 Based on these features, I then use RFE for feature reduction and then use SVM techniques to predict a new multi-epitope vaccine sequence.
 I use the NegativeB.txt, NegativeT.txt, PositiveB.txt, and PositiveT.txt as my input files.

-References:
-I referenced https://github.com/zikunyang/DCVST, which contains the code used for the original study and some important .txt files that I use.

 Assumptions:
 Many key assumptions were made in this program.
 First, for each individual sequence, I set the